causify-ai/tutorials/class_project_instructions/Projects/Luigi_Project_Description.md

 **Description**

-Luigi is a Python package that helps build complex data pipelines in a structured and manageable way.
-It allows users to define tasks and dependencies, making it easier to manage workflows for data processing, ETL, and machine learning.
-With Luigi, users can visualize their workflows, monitor progress, and ensure that tasks are executed in the correct order.
+Luigi is a Python package that helps build complex pipelines of batch jobs.
+It handles dependency resolution, workflow management, and visualization, making it ideal for orchestrating data workflows.
+Luigi allows users to define tasks, manage their execution order, and monitor the progress of their data processing tasks.

 Technologies Used
 Luigi

-- Simplifies the creation of complex data pipelines with clear task dependencies.
+- Facilitates the creation of complex workflows with task dependency management.
-- Provides a visual representation of the workflow for better understanding and monitoring.
+- Provides a web interface for monitoring and visualizing task execution.
-- Supports various data sources and output formats, making it versatile for different data engineering tasks.
+- Supports various data sources and outputs, enabling integration with different data processing libraries.

 ---

-**Project 1: Customer Segmentation with Sales Data**
+**Project 1: Movie Recommendation System**
 **Difficulty**: 1 (Easy)
-**Project Objective**: The goal is to segment customers based on their purchasing behavior to improve targeted marketing strategies.
-The project will involve clustering techniques to identify distinct customer groups.

-**Dataset Suggestions**: Look for retail sales datasets available on Kaggle, focusing on customer transactions and demographics.
+**Project Objective**: Build a movie recommendation system that predicts user preferences based on historical ratings and movie features, optimizing for accuracy in recommendations.

+**Dataset Suggestions**:
+- MovieLens 100K dataset available on Kaggle: [MovieLens 100K](https://grouplens.org/datasets/movielens/100k/)

 **Tasks**:
-- Define Data Ingestion Tasks:
-  - Create tasks to load sales and customer data from CSV files into a Pandas DataFrame.

-- Data Cleaning Task:
-  - Implement a task to handle missing values and outliers in the dataset.

-- Feature Engineering Task:
-  - Develop a task to create new features such as total spending, frequency of purchases, and recency of last purchase.

-- Clustering Task:
-  - Use K-Means clustering to segment customers based on engineered features.

-- Visualization Task:
-  - Create a task to visualize the customer segments using scatter plots.

-**Bonus Ideas (Optional)**:
-- Compare clustering results with different algorithms (e.g., DBSCAN, Hierarchical Clustering).
+- **Set Up Luigi Pipeline**: Define the pipeline structure with Luigi, specifying tasks for data ingestion, processing, and model training.
+- **Data Ingestion**: Load the MovieLens dataset and preprocess it (e.g., cleaning, handling missing values).
+- **Feature Engineering**: Create user and item features from the dataset to improve the recommendation model.
+- **Model Training**: Implement and train a collaborative filtering model (e.g., SVD) using scikit-learn or surprise library.
+- **Evaluation**: Evaluate the model using metrics like RMSE and precision at k.
-- Implement a task to generate marketing strategies based on identified segments.
+- **Generate Recommendations**: Create a task to generate movie recommendations for users based on the trained model.

 ---

-**Project 2: Predictive Maintenance for Manufacturing Equipment**
+**Project 2: Predictive Maintenance for Manufacturing**
 **Difficulty**: 2 (Medium)
-**Project Objective**: The project aims to predict equipment failures in a manufacturing setting using time-series data.
-The focus will be on building a pipeline that processes sensor data to detect anomalies.
+**Project Objective**: Develop a predictive maintenance model that forecasts equipment failures in a manufacturing setting, optimizing maintenance schedules to minimize downtime.

-**Dataset Suggestions**: Explore open datasets on Kaggle related to manufacturing or equipment sensor data.
+**Dataset Suggestions**:
+- NASA Turbofan Engine Degradation Simulation Dataset available on Kaggle: [NASA Turbofan Dataset](https://www.kaggle.com/datasets/behnamfaramarzi/nasa-turbofan-engine-degradation-simulation-data-set)

 **Tasks**:
-- Data Ingestion Pipeline:
-  - Set up tasks to fetch and store time-series sensor data into a database or DataFrame.

-- Data Preprocessing Task:
-  - Create tasks to resample the time-series data and handle missing timestamps.

-- Feature Extraction Task:
-  - Develop a task to extract features such as rolling averages, standard deviations, and lag features from the time-series data.

-- Anomaly Detection Task:
+- **Set Up Luigi Pipeline**: Construct a Luigi pipeline to manage tasks for data ingestion, preprocessing, feature extraction, and model training.
+- **Data Ingestion**: Load and preprocess the turbofan engine dataset, ensuring proper formatting and handling of time-series data.
+- **Feature Engineering**: Extract relevant features from the sensor data, focusing on indicators of potential failures.
-  - Implement a machine learning model (e.g., Isolation Forest) to identify anomalies in the sensor data.
+- **Model Training**: Train a regression model (e.g., Random Forest or XGBoost) to predict the time until failure.

-- Reporting Task:
-  - Generate a report summarizing the detected anomalies and their potential impact on maintenance schedules.

-**Bonus Ideas (Optional)**:
-- Incorporate additional sensor data for multi-dimensional anomaly detection.
-- Create a task to visualize trends and anomalies in the time-series data using Matplotlib.
+- **Schedule Optimization**: Create a task to optimize maintenance schedules based on the predicted failure times.
+- **Visualization**: Visualize the results, including failure predictions and maintenance schedules, using Matplotlib.

 ---

-**Project 3: Sentiment Analysis of Movie Reviews**
+**Project 3: Social Media Sentiment Analysis for Brand Monitoring**
 **Difficulty**: 3 (Hard)
-**Project Objective**: The aim is to build a comprehensive pipeline that processes movie reviews from multiple sources, performs sentiment analysis, and visualizes trends over time.
-The project will involve natural language processing and model evaluation.
+**Project Objective**: Create a comprehensive sentiment analysis pipeline that processes social media data to monitor brand sentiment over time, optimizing for actionable insights.

-**Dataset Suggestions**: Look for movie review datasets on Kaggle or HuggingFace that contain textual reviews and ratings.
+**Dataset Suggestions**:
+- Twitter API: Use Tweepy to collect tweets related to a specific brand or product (ensure compliance with Twitter's API terms).

 **Tasks**:
-- Data Collection Task:
+- **Set Up Luigi Pipeline**: Design a complex Luigi pipeline to manage tasks for data collection, sentiment analysis, and reporting.
-  - Create tasks to scrape or download movie reviews from multiple public sources and store them in a structured format.
+- **Data Collection**: Use the Twitter API to collect tweets mentioning the brand, storing them in a structured format.

-- Text Preprocessing Task:
-  - Implement a task to clean and preprocess the text data (removing stop words, stemming, etc.).
+- **Data Preprocessing**: Clean and preprocess the tweet data, including text normalization and removal of irrelevant content.

-- Sentiment Analysis Task:
-  - Use a pre-trained model (e.g., BERT) to perform sentiment classification on the reviews.

-- Model Evaluation Task:
-  - Develop a task to evaluate the model's performance using metrics such as accuracy, precision, and recall.

-- Visualization Task:
+- **Sentiment Analysis**: Implement a sentiment analysis model (e.g., using VADER or a pre-trained transformer model from Hugging Face) to classify tweets as positive, negative, or neutral.
-  - Create a task to visualize sentiment trends over time and correlate them with movie release dates.
+- **Trend Analysis**: Aggregate sentiment scores over time to identify trends and spikes in brand sentiment.
+- **Reporting**: Generate a report summarizing the sentiment trends and insights, and visualize the results using Seaborn or Plotly.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas**:
-- Experiment with fine-tuning the sentiment analysis model on the specific dataset.
-- Implement a task to compare sentiment scores across different genres or directors.
+- For Project 1: Implement a hybrid recommendation system by combining collaborative filtering and content-based filtering.
+- For Project 2: Explore the impact of different machine learning algorithms on predictive maintenance accuracy.
+- For Project 3: Extend the analysis to include competitor sentiment and perform comparative analysis.